IRA Structures

 • Simpler: No LLC to maintain, no state filings, no complexity

 Yes, you give up some "control."
 But that control mostly means the ability to make mistakes the IRS will punish you for.
-The trade-off isn't worth it.
+After 30 years of hard work, that trade-off isn't worth it.

 For gold investments, stick with a reputable Gold IRA company that uses standard custodian arrangements.
-See our company reviews for recommendations.
+See our company reviews for recommendations from workers who've already made this move.

 Checkbook IRA FAQs